Taglit Birthright Israel Birthright Israel Onward Volunteer In Israel Birthright Israel Excel

 What kind of volunteer work will I be doing?

-Placements are assigned upon arrival to meet real-time needs.
-You will volunteer in groups for typically 4–6 hours a day in hands-on roles.
-Activities range from agricultural work (harvesting and sorting) and packing and distributing supplies for displaced families and soldiers, to social and environmental initiatives with hospitals, nursing homes, and organizations like Venatata, MeLaVaV, and Yozmat Hoenergia
+Volunteer placements are assigned upon arrival to address real-time needs.
+You will work in groups for 4 to 6 hours daily in various hands-on roles.
+Activities include agricultural work (such as harvesting and sorting), packing and distributing supplies for displaced families and soldiers, and supporting social or environmental initiatives at hospitals, nursing homes, and local communities.

 Where can I learn more details about the specific volunteer placements?